-Diatomaceous earth isn’t going to bother the frat boys who decide to take a leak in my garden.
+Organic pest controls like diatomaceous earth aren’t going to bother the frat boys who decide to take a leak in my garden.
 Dogs barrel right past scarecrows or those shiny anti-bird mylar strips.
 So we had to get creative.
-Here’s a list of common garden pests in city backyards, and our successful organic methods for fighting them.
+Here's a list of common garden pests in urban backyards, and our successful organic methods for fighting them.

 Our little garden backs up to an alleyway and doesn't have a fence.
 And although there is a leash law in the city, few people pay attention to that.
 The neighbors across the alley turn their dog out to come use the bathrooom in our gravel driveway.
 Another neighbor has a friendly yellow lab who just likes to lumber through the backyard and smell all the things.
 And oops, maybe step on a few.

 Solution: Preventive measures can make a real difference in pest control!
 When we put in the garden we knew this might be a problem, so we designed it with raised beds and cold frames.
 The dogs wander through the back, but fortunately they don't hop up into the beds.

 Maybe it was possums, or rats.
 We've seen them all walking along the tall fence in the backyard.
 Something marauded our tomatoes one night, pulling them off the plants and taking a single bite before tossing them aside.
 Several on the vine had scratches cut through them.
 Clearly somebody was feasting.